johnjfox/Analytic_Enterprise/markdown/Hypothesis_Testing.new.md

 - \fancyfoot[L]{\textcopyright\em 2015 John J. Fox}
 - \fancyfoot[R]{\thepage}
 - \fancypagestyle{plain}{\pagestyle{fancy}}
----
+-->

 ## Background
 In this note, I introduce a fundamental building block for many of the concepts that we'll see throughout the rest of the semester: _the Central Limit Theorem_, which I'll abbreviate as _CLT_ from here on.
 In fact,  the CLT and the tools and concepts which follow are so ubiquitous in statistical analysis that after we get an understanding of what it is, what it means and how to use it, that we'll begin slowly to take it for granted.
 For now, though, since at least a few of us are not  comfortable with the CLT and with the related concept of statistical inferencing through hypothesis testing, we'll go through it somewhat meticulously.

-From there, well introduce a particularly important application: statistical hypothesis testing.
-In particular, well describe both the Z-test and the T-test and discuss when to use them.
-Finally, well introduce a variation on the T-test, called the pairwise T-test, which, when it can be applied, offers some additional statistical power.
+From there, we’ll introduce a particularly important application: statistical hypothesis testing.
+In particular, we’ll describe both the Z-test and the T-test and discuss when to use them.
+Finally, we’ll introduce a variation on the T-test, called the pairwise T-test, which, when it can be applied, offers some additional statistical power.

 ## References
 This note draws heavily from several books and references, particularly Naked Statistics [@Whe2013] and Statistics in Plain English [@Urd2010a].
 Naked Statistics, in particular, is a much better written book on making statistics understandable than I could ever hope to write.

 ## Why Do We Care About the Central Limit Theorem?
 The CLT is based upon a fairly straightforward idea, namely that a large, properly drawn sample will resemble the population from which it is drawn.
-If you were to take samples of the population over and over, then youd see variation, but on the whole, the probability that the sample you drew would differ from the larger population isnt very high.
+If you were to take samples of the population over and over, then you’d see variation, but on the whole, the probability that the sample you drew would differ from the larger population isn’t very high.
 Why do we care?
 In a nutshell, the CLT allows to make some very interesting and useful statements:

 1. If we know detailed information about the population, then we can make some powerful inferences about a properly drawn sample.
 2. If we have detailed information about a properly drawn sample, then we can infer information about the larger population.
 3. If we have data describing a particular sample, and data about a particular population, then we can infer whether this sample is consistent with a sample drawn from the population.
 4. Finally, if we have the characteristics of two samples, then we can infer whether the samples were both drawn from the same population.

-Wheelan [@Whe2013] gives a series of great examples of applying the CLT to a situation Im sure that weve all found ourselves in at some point: searching for a missing bus of marathon runners.
+Wheelan [@Whe2013] gives a series of great examples of applying the CLT to a situation I’m sure that we’ve all found ourselves in at some point: searching for a missing bus of marathon runners.
 Imagine that you live in a city which is hosting an internationally famous marathon.
 On the morning of the race, each of the runners will check in at a central location and will then be randomly assigned to a bus which will take them to the starting line.
 One of the buses goes missing and through pure bad luck has no GPS, no cell phones on board, and, as it turns out, nobody that speaks English very well.
-As someone who has trained their entire lives to perform search and rescue missions involving electronics-challenged, distance runners, youre called in to help with the search.
+As someone who has trained their entire lives to perform search and rescue missions involving electronics-challenged, distance runners, you’re called in to help with the search.
 On the way to your car, you notice that in front of your house there is a bus with a group of irate, international visitors parked at the curb with a man who appears to be the driver setting up a sextant, compass and map.
-Clearly youve found the bus!
+Clearly you’ve found the bus!
 You radio in the good news to headquarters and then run over to inform the passengers of their rescue.
 As you get closer, you notice something that puts the first seeds of doubt in your mind: the passengers are enormous.
 Using your keen training as a distance runner search and rescue specialist, you estimate the average weight of the passengers at 250 pounds which in your professional experience would make them pretty large marathon runners.
-As a result, you call in to the race headquarters to let them know that its probably the wrong bus and that they should continue the search.
-Later, when translators arrive, they confirm your suspicions: its not the missing runners, but the New Zealand national rugby team .
+As a result, you call in to the race headquarters to let them know that it’s probably the wrong bus and that they should continue the search.
+Later, when translators arrive, they confirm your suspicions: it’s not the missing runners, but the New Zealand national rugby team .

 The process that allowed you to look at the bus and make a snap judgment about the passengers is, essentially, the Central Limit Theorem.
 By comparing your estimate of a statistic of the sample (in this case, the average weight) and comparing it to what you knew about the population, you were able to make an informed guess that this might not be the bus of marathon runners.
 Certainly, in any given race you could imagine that there would be dozens of large runners.
-But the odds of a lot of them (say 60) being assigned to the same bus randomly wouldnt be very high.
-You absolutely could have been wrong, but more often than not, youd be right to say that this group was not drawn from the marathon running population.
+But the odds of a lot of them (say 60) being assigned to the same bus randomly wouldn’t be very high.
+You absolutely could have been wrong, but more often than not, you’d be right to say that this group was not drawn from the marathon running population.

-Now, lets formalize this concept.
+Now, let’s formalize this concept.
 According to the central limit theorem, the sample means for any population will be distributed roughly as a normal distribution around the population mean.
 Suppose we have a population, like our marathon field, and we are interested in the weights of its members.
 Any sample of runners, such as each bus of sixty runners, will have a mean.

 1. If we take repeated samples, such as picking random groups of sixty runners from the field over and over, then each of those samples will have its own mean weight.
 These are the sample means.
 2. Most of the sample means will be very close to the population mean.
 Some will be a little higher.
 Some will be a little lower.
 Just as a matter of chance, a very few will be significantly higher than the population mean, and a very few will be significantly lower.
 3. The Central Limit Theorem tells us that the sample means will be distributed roughly as a Normal distribution around the population mean.
 4. The Empirical Rule tells us that 68 percent of the observations from a Normal Distribution will lie within one standard deviation of the mean, 95 percent will lie within two standard deviations, and so on.
 5. The results of the Central Limit Theorem will hold no matter what the distribution of the underlying population looks like.

 As an aside, to summarize some of the terms that I just introduced before it gets too confusing: